We all work on different projects with different tools and different versions. And usually, chaos arises with all sorts of incompatibility.

 Replace bash with zsh if needed.

-The last thing to do is to create a file under
+The last thing to do is to run the following command:

 Reload your CLI, and now everything should be ready to be configured.